About Fraternity & Sorority Life

-Greek houses which are truly living and learning environments and are self governing, so that they hold their members accountable for their behavior and set positive examples for all students.
-Places where respect and support for individual differences, choices, talents and intellectual pursuits is expected, and inclusivity is achieved; where hazing has no place.
+Greek organizations are truly learning (and sometimes living) environments and are self-governing, so that they hold their members accountable for their behavior and set positive examples for all students.
+Places where respect and support for individual differences, choices, talents and intellectual pursuits is expected, and inclusiveness is achieved; where hazing has no place.

 A community that values its past and plans for its future by maintaining and including alumnae/i members to stay involved.